DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-MParro/README.md

   - Absorption laws
 - I've also learned **Propositional logic** which deals with propositions as a whole (subject + predicate)
 - I've also learned about **Quantifiers** which indicates the generality of an open sentence in which a variable occurs.
-- Quantifiers have two classification:
+- Quantifiers have two classifications:
   - Existential Quantifiers (∃x)
     - "There exist"
   - Universal Quantifiers (∀x)